mvimercati/vps-no-dhcp/README.md

   ![](VPS4.PNG)

 5. Set a breakpoint on this line (click on the line's number).
-Then modify one of the form's values (e.g last digit of the secondary DHCP valid range) and then click on the _Apply_ button to trigger the event.
+Then modify one of the form's inputs (e.g last digit of the secondary DHCP range) and then click on the _Apply_ button to trigger the event.
 If you correctly set the breakpoint you should reach this line very fast:

   ![](VPS5.PNG)